s-AVE/AdventureWorksCompany/README.md

 9. How is product profit trending over time and is it consistently hitting targets?

 ## 2. **Skills Demonstrated**
+- **Data Transformation**
   - **Power Query** — Using Power Query to clean, transform, and shape raw data into an analysis-ready format, ensuring accuracy and consistency.
   - **DAX** — custom measures for KPIs, dynamic labels, conditional logic, and time intelligence (DATEADD, DATESMTD)
-- **Power Query** — data cleaning, column transformation, and table merging
 - **Data Modeling** — star schema design with fact and dimension tables
 - **Data Visualization** — KPI cards, gauge charts, line charts, donut charts, and matrix tables
 - **Conditional Formatting** — dynamic colors based on performance vs target